spersico/prisma-migration-migrator/README.md

 READ THIS FIRST! **This package doesn't need to be installed**.
 It's a one-time setup script that will set up everything for you.

 1. **First, make sure you've got all the dependencies you need**:
-  - Knex is obviously required, dotenv is recommended:
+  - Knex is obviously required, pg is the driver that knex uses for PostgreSQL (read more [here](https://knexjs.org/guide/#node-js)) dotenv is recommended to pick up the env variables:
     ```bash
     npm install knex dotenv pg
     ```